Wedding Planning Advice

 So, if you want to make your wedding ceremony is unique and perfect for you and write your vows smartly.
 If you have no idea where to start, then here are some ideas that would help you do it right.

-No, I’m are not suggesting you stalk your local church or wedding venue to hear what other people said in their wedding vows.
-The internet is a great place to start, a quick search for example wedding vows will soon bring up multiple examples.
+No, I’m am not suggesting you stalk your wedding venue to hear what other people said in their wedding vows.
+The internet is a great place to start.
+A quick search for example wedding vows will soon bring up multiple examples.
 Have a read through and it will no doubt give you a good starting place.

 Before you sit down to write your vows, talk to your partner first.
 Discuss what kind of vows you would like to write down.
 You can write something humorous, funny, poetic, romantic, and anything else that you would like.
 As you make a decision about how you would want your vows to come across, think about one more thing.
 Ask your partner if he/she would like to write the vows together.
 Also, make a decision whether you would like to hear the vows before the wedding ceremony or not.
-For me as your Wedding Videographer, you can’t beat the genuine reaction of you hearing your vows for the first time so my advice would be to write your vows on your own and keep them a secret.
+For me as your Wedding Videographer, you can’t beat the genuine reaction of you hearing your vows.
+My advice would be to write your vows on your own and keep them a secret.

 To write down your vows, you have to go through the memory lane.
 Remember all the precious moments you spent with your partner.
-Remember all the laughs and cries you had with them.
-Remember all the time when you guys held each other at your worst.
+The laughs and cries you had with them.
+All the time when you guys held each other at your worst.
 And remember how they supported you throughout all the challenges life threw at you.
 As you look to the future, you’ll have a reflection of the past too.
 From the first time you saw your partner till this moment, tell how much they mean to you.
-In the vows, you have a chance to appreciate your soul mate and thank him/her for everything they did for you.
+In the vows, you have a chance to appreciate your soul mate.
+To thank him/her for everything they do for you.

-After these shorts words and a quick kiss, you guys are going to be a married couple.
+After these short words and a quick kiss, you guys are going to be a married couple.
 It’s time to be a little creative with your wedding vows.
 Feel free not to just stick to the traditional wedding vows of supporting each other, holding each other, and all.
-Tell them that you would curl up their hair whenever needed, or promise that you would be okay if you leave your socks on the floor or something else you can think of.
+Tell them that you would curl up their hair whenever needed.
+Promise that you would be okay if you leave your socks on the floor or something else you can think of.
 You don’t always need to make it big.
 At precious moments, the little things matter the most.

-Tip 5: Don’t Just Think What You Want to Say, Write It Down:
+Tip 5: Don’t Just Think What You Want To Say, Write Down Your Wedding Vows

 Ok so let’s get this straight, you are writing your own wedding vows here, you want them to be personal to you.
 The last thing you want to do is pack your vows full of clichés.
 So, avoid writing something that would overpower the real things.
 Don’t just copy the vows from a movie or a website; keep it as real as possible.
 If you rely on the cliché phrases that you have read or heard, then you risk remembering your wedding for those lines.
 Write your own wedding vows in the most personal way possible and then your wedding film will keep those words for eternity.